darya-korobenko/flask-dummy/README.md

 ### flask-dummy
 - **Description**: A Flask application that listens on `localhost:8080` and sends logs to `alloy:4317` via GRPC.
 - **Files**:
-  - `flask-dummy/app.py`: Contains the Flask application code.
+  - `./flask-dummy/app.py`: Contains the Flask application code
-  - `flask-dummy/requirements.txt`: Lists the Python dependencies required to run the Flask application.
+  - `./flask-dummy/requirements.txt`: Lists the Python dependencies required to run the Flask application
-  - `flask-dummy/Dockerfile`: Dockerfile to build the Flask application.
+  - `./flask-dummy/Dockerfile`: Dockerfile to build the Flask application

 ### alloy
 - **Description**: Collects logs from the `flask-dummy` service and exports them to Loki.
 - **File**:
-  - `./configs/config.alloy`: Configuration file for Grafana Alloy.
+  - `./configs/config.alloy`: Configuration file for Grafana Alloy

 ### loki
 - **Description**: Responsible for storing the collected logs.
 - **File**:
-  - `./configs/loki-config.yaml`: Configuration file for Loki.
+  - `./configs/loki-config.yaml`: Configuration file for Loki

 ### grafana
 - **Description**: Provides a web interface to visualize the logs collected by Loki, listens on `localhost:3000`.
 - **Files**:
-  - `./configs/grafana/dashboards.yaml`: Provisioning configuration for Grafana dashboards.
+  - `./configs/grafana/dashboards.yaml`: Provisioning configuration for Grafana dashboards
-  - `./configs/grafana/dashboard.json`: JSON file for flask-dummy Grafana dashboard.
+  - `./configs/grafana/dashboard.json`: JSON file for flask-dummy Grafana dashboard

 ## Testing
 The `run_app.sh` script includes functions to test the Flask application with GET and POST requests.